 Freezing is not recommended.

-To reheat, warm in the microwave for about a minute.
+To reheat, warm gently in the microwave or in a skillet over low heat until just heated through.

 Serving Suggestions